Main Image

 Next, add an accessories kit with umbrellas or reflectors and stands to make your setup complete!

-3. Monolight Strobe Lighting Kits
+Monolight Strobe Lighting Kits

-Monolights are self-contained strobe units that include power sources, reflectors and stands.
+Monolights are self-contained strobe units that include power sources, reflectors, and stands.

-The main advantage to monolights is that, with them, there is no need for an extra power generator because all of that is contained in the head of the lamp.
+The main advantage of monolights is that, with them, there is no need for an extra power generator because all of that is contained in the head of the lamp.
 Each strobe monolight should be 150+ watts so that they are powerful enough to light your subjects.

 Strobe monolights are mainly used in studios, but are extremely versatile and can be portable if purchased with a case.

+Strobe monolights are mainly used in studios, but are extremely versatile.
 They are often used for model photography and also product photography and also generally come with a continuous lighting setting, which certainly adds to its allure.

 Although there are many different ways to use artificial lighting and a whole slew of starter and advanced-level kits for you to research and invest in, the starter kits mentioned in this article should get you well on your way to creating wonderful studio images in your home or on-the-go studio.

-If you’re going to invest in a lighting kit, we recommend that you buy at least 2 light sources so that you have ample light when you need it.
+If you’re going to invest in a lighting kit, we recommend that you buy at least two light sources so that you have ample light when you need it.
 Having a set of two lights will allow for more versatility in your lighting setups and, by extension, more creativity and professionalism in your photography.

 And don’t be afraid to shop around for better deals!
-Most camera stores or ecommerce sites like Amazon, Ebay or Adorama run frequent promotional sales to help lower costs, so utilize those deals and get to shooting!
+Most camera stores or e-commerce sites like Amazon, eBay, or Adorama run frequent promotional sales to help lower costs, so utilize those deals and get to shooting!